yurikhan/kitty/docs/protocol-extensions.rst

 The following actions do affect extra cursors:

-- Reset: All extra cursors are deleted
+- Reset: All extra cursors are deleted (this is the terminfo "rs1" capability)

-- Clear screen: All extra cursors are deleted
+- Clear screen: All extra cursors are deleted (this is the terminfo "clear" capability)

 - Switching between primary and alternate screen and vice versa, all extra cursors are deleted.
+Note that if a switch is made to the current screen, it is a no-op.

+- Resizing the screen: Extra cursors are unaffected, except if they are out of bounds in which case they are moved into bounds.
+The exact algorithm for this is undefined, applications should not rely on any particular post-resize locations.

 - Vertical scrolling: Not sure about this, should it scroll the extra cursors?